Siddhi Vinayak: Seasons

 Siddhi Vinayak gained immense popularity after its launch and had been giving great numbers for the channel.

 The show was also successful internationally; in the UK, the show became &TV UK’s top show during its run.

 The show ended in January 2019 after a successful run.

 Plot

-Siddhi Vinayak is the story of Siddhi Joshi (Neha Shakti Arora), a junior dancer, and Vinayak "Vin" Kundra (Nitin Goswami), superstar actor.
-Siddhi and Vinayak grew up together but a misunderstanding causes them to separate and they meet 14 years later.
+Siddhi Vinayak is the story of Siddhi Joshi (Neha Shakti Arora), a junior dancer, and Vinayak "Vin" Kundra (Nitin Goswami), a superstar actor.
+Siddhi and Vinayak grew up together but a misunderstanding causes them to separate and they meet again 14 years later.
 When Siddhi realises Vin is Vinayak, she lashes out at him for causing the accident that left her father paralysed back when they were kids.
 As Vin tries to apologise to Siddhi, they are attacked and Vin watches helplessly as Siddhi is caught in a fire.
 Vin thinks Siddhi was killed by his father Shankar.